-Ridgway State Park offers year-round modern camping: During the high season (mid-May to mid-September), 258 campsites for RVs, trailers, campers and motor homes are available, as well as 25 walk-in tent sites for a more remote experience.
+Ridgway State Park offers year-round modern camping: During the high season (April-October), 258 campsites for RVs, trailers, campers and motor homes are available, as well as 25 walk-in tent sites for a more remote experience.
 During the rest of the year, 20 RV sites and 15 tent sites are available.
 Or, for something different; stay in a yurt!